iTwin/itwinjs-core/test-apps/appui-test-app/connected/README.md

 2. To work online, follow the configure the [client application section](#client-configuration).
 3. Set other environment variables to configure the application prior to startup.
 The full list of supported variable are [below](#environment-variables).

-Note: Before running `ui-test-app` for the first time, use the command `npm run build:ci` from the `ui-test-app` directory to ensure all assets are properly displayed when running locally.

 * To start the application in Electron, navigate to the root of ui-test-app, and use the command:

   ```cmd